CrackerakiUA/ui-cropper/README.md

 ## News

-On update 0.5.3 i have added as default not resize croparea on corners, but i have added option for that if anyone need this feature.
+On update 0.5.4 i have fixed resize of the circle, it's looks not perfect, but it's better then bugged we had.
+If you believe you can fix algorithm of the circle resize, check the line 74 of the crop-area.js

 ## Contribution